AaltoSciComp/scicomp-docs/rse/index.rst

 Research Software Engineers
 ===========================

-In 2020, Aalto Scientific Computing is beginning a Research Software/Data Engineer (RSE) program to improve the quality of our scientific computing and data use.  "`Research software engineer <rse-history_>`_" is a recent term for a longstanding role: someone that works at the interface of research and software development, but not fully either.
+In 2020, Aalto Scientific Computing (Science-IT) is beginning a Research Software/Data Engineer (RSE) program to improve the quality of our scientific computing and data science.  "`Research software engineer <rse-history_>`_" is a recent term for a longstanding role: someone that works at the interface of research and software development, but not fully either.
 We think this applies equally to data.

 .. _rse-history: https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0

-The RSE service provides you with a dedicated person to assist you with computing, software, and data tasks in your research, for a longer period than basic staff.
+The RSE service provides you with a dedicated specialist to assist you with computing, software, and data tasks in your research, for a longer period than basic staff.
 Funding either comes from departments (for basic service) or the project itself.